pyedifice/pyedifice/docs/source/tutorial.rst

 You should see a basic form emerge.
 However, it's not pretty, and it doesn't really do anything.

-We can change the formatting of the :class:`Label<edifice.Label>`, :class:`TextInput<edifice.TextInput>`, and :class:`View<edifice.View>` using :doc:`styling<styling>`,
+We can change the formatting of the :class:`Label<edifice.Label>`, :class:`TextInput<edifice.TextInput>`, and :class:`HBoxView<edifice.HBoxView>` using :doc:`styling<styling>`,
 which is broadly similar to CSS styling.
-Here, what we need is to add padding between the View and Window boundary, make the Labels shorter, and add a margin between the label and text input.
+Here, what we need is to add padding between the HBoxView and Window boundary, make the Labels shorter, and add a margin between the label and text input.
 For example::

-    from edifice import App, Label, TextInput, View, Window, component
+    from edifice import App, Label, TextInput, HBoxView, Window, component

     @component
     def MyApp(self):